 In this way, physiological motions are dampened allowing us to respond more effectively to external stimuli.

 In other words, when you wear The Sea-Bands around your middle for twenty minutes before trying something where movement might normally trigger a feeling of dizziness or nausea–you’re not just massaging your abdomen – but also practicing a little calming deep breathing while at it!

-How do the Motion Sickness Bracelets Work?
+How Do the Motion Sickness Bracelets Work?

-We are all interested in knowing the science behind the working of the motion sickness pressure-point bracelets or bands.
+We are all interested in knowing the science behind the working of motion sickness pressure-point bracelets or bands.
 The stomach contracts in response to the motion (these contractions are responsible for feelings of nausea).